rowyio/firebase-extensions/auth-create-firestore-user-doc/README.md

 This extension will operate with the following project IAM roles:

 * datastore.user (Reason: Allows the extension to create the user document in Firestore.)

+* firebaseauth.admin (Reason: Allows the extension to read the user record from Firebase Authentication.)